slouc/concurrency-in-scala-with-ce/README.md

 ### Continuations

 In the previous section, we have seen that fiber runs a set of instructions (the source).
-Any `IO` can be run in a fiber as long as there is a `ContextShift` type class instance available for it.
+Any `IO` can be run on a fiber as long as there is a `ContextShift` type class instance available for it.
-This is done by calling `.start` on it.
-It needs an instance of a `ContextShift` in order to know which thread pool to run the fiber on.
+This is done by calling `.start` on it, which needs an instance of a `ContextShift` in order to know which thread pool to run the fiber on.

-Basically, this is what a fiber really is under the hood - it's a *continuation* with a *scheduler*.
+Basically, this is what a fiber really is under the hood - it's a *continuation* (set of chained instructions) with a *scheduler* (in this case, `ContextShift`).

+Let's explain this further:

-- Continuation is a stack of function calls that can be stopped and stored in the heap at some point (with yield) and restarted afterward (with run), and we just saw how we can build up the continuation as a series of flatmapped instructions wrapped in a `IO`.
+- Continuation is a stack of function calls that can be stopped and stored in the heap at some point (with yield) and restarted afterward (with run).
+We have just seen how we can build up the continuation as a series of flatmapped instructions wrapped in an `IO`.

 - Scheduler schedules fibers on a thread pool so that the execution of fiber's code can be carried by multiple worker threads.
-Once we do `.start` on an `IO`, we start it in a separate fiber and scheduler schedules it on the thread pool.
-In cats-effect, role of the scheduler is performed by `ContextShift`, which uses the underlying `ExecutionContext`.
+Once we do `.start` on an `IO`, we start it on a separate fiber, and scheduler schedules it on the thread pool.
+In Cats-Effect, role of the scheduler is performed by `ContextShift`, which uses the underlying Scala `ExecutionContext`.

 ### Run loop

-Each fiber is associated with a *run loop* that executes the instructions from the source one by one.
+Each fiber is associated with a *run loop* that executes the instructions from the source (that is, from the continuation) one by one.

 Run loop needs access to two JVM resources:
 - execution context (forking & yielding)
 - scheduled executor service (sleeping before getting submitted again)

 Run loop builds up a stack of tasks to be performed.
 We could model the stack in Scala code like this:

 ```
 sealed trait IO[+A]